 If you prefer to send your invoices by traditional mail, address them to:

 Note that there are certain requirements for and expectations about which information an invoice should contain.

-The invoice should be a separate document, preferably a pdf, that contains the following information:
+The invoice should be a separate document, in pdf-format, that contains the following information:

 - Name and Address of the seller.
 Who is requesting payment (normally you or your company), and how may someone get in touch with you with questions?